About FFCP Online Exhibit Publications Staff Newsletter Site Map First Federal Congress Project Home First Federal Congress Project Menu

 Internship

-The intern will assist with document searching, research, transcription, annotation, proofreading, and indexing for volumes 15-16 of the Documentary History of the First Federal Congress, 1789-1791.
+Interns will assist with document searching, research, transcription, annotation, proofreading, and indexing for volumes 21 and 22 of the Documentary History of the First Federal Congress, 1789-1791 and searching and database work for www.earlyamericanopinion.org.

-Volumes 15-16 inaugurate the five volume series of unofficial documents, primarily letters and newspaper clippings relating to the business of Congress.
-History majors with special interest in the history of the early American republic, Constitutional history/law, or political theory are encouraged to apply.
+Volumes 21 & 22 will complete the eight volume series of unofficial documents, primarily letters and newspaper articles relating to the business of Congress.
+History majors with a special interest in the history of the period of the Early American Republic, Constitutional history/law, or political theory are encouraged to apply.
+Website experience particularly welcome!

 CONTACT: Charlene Bickford, Project Director